 The admission procedure is divided into two rounds: first by correspondence, second in-person.
-In the correspondence round, the applicant must demonstrate consistent and professional level of his/her work as a composer.
-In the second round, in addition to the talent examination, the applicant is subjected to a evaluation of technical knowledge, abilities and prerequisites at the level of a graduate of the Bachelor's degree programme in Composition at HAMU.
+In the correspondence round, the applicant must demonstrate a consistent and professional level of his/her work as a composer.
+In the second round, in addition to the audition examination, the applicant is subjected to an evaluation of technical knowledge, abilities and prerequisites at the level of a graduate of the Bachelor's degree programme in Composition at HAMU.
 Candidates will present relevant outputs from previous studies or prepare short studies in the field of historical and modern compositional techniques and electroacoustic music.
-During a motivational discussion with the admissions committee, the level of their theoretical knowledge and general cultural and historical overview is also examined.
+During a discussion with the admissions committee, the level of their theoretical knowledge and general cultural and historical overview is also examined.

 Structure of the admission procedure:

 Within 7 working days after the deadline for submitting the application form, the applicant for the Master's programme is obliged to send a portfolio of work from the last 3 years via email to: firstname.lastname@example.org.
 Materials should include a selection of representative scores in electronic form (.pdf) and recordings, if any (.wav, .mp3) or functional internet links to them.
 In case of questions or other uncertainties regarding the required documents, the responsible staff of the Department of Composition can be contacted by e-mail email@example.com.

 The Admissions Committee will review and evaluate these materials and decide by vote (pass/fail) on the applicants' progress to the next round of the admissions process.
 In the case of a „fail“ decision, the admission procedure is terminated.
 In the case of a 'pass' decision, the applicant will be invited by the Department to attend the second part of the admission procedure in-person.